 4. The list of blinds

-One day emperor Akbar decides to give almsiXMoney or food offered freely to help the poor to all the visually challenged people in the kingdom.
+One day emperor Akbar decides to give almsiMoney or food offered freely to help the poor to all the visually challenged people in the kingdom.
 He orders his courtiers to make a list of all such people.
 The courtiers make the list ready and share it with the emperor.

 Akbar takes a look at the list and says, “Very well.
 Take this list to Birbal.
 Make sure that these people get good alms tomorrow at the bazaar.”

-Birbal looks at the list, goes to Akbar and remarks, “Your majesty, this list is incomplete.”
+Birbal looks at the list, goes to Akbar and remarks, “Your Majesty, this list is incomplete.”

 “What do you mean incomplete?” exclaims Akbar.

-“Your majesty the list must be longer as we missed several such people.
+“Your Majesty, the list must be longer as we missed several such people.
 Give me a day’s time and I will prove it,” says Birbal.

 Akbar agrees.
 The next day, Birbal takes a frame of an old cot, sits at the crossroads of the bazaar, and begins weaving the cot with a string.
 A servant stands next to Birbal with a pen and a scroll.